 - Jennie Lynn Finch – some believe Finch to be the most famous softball player that there has ever been.
-This is pretty impressive given that she started playing properly when she was just 19, and retired 11 years later.
-In that short space of time, she cemented herself an historic reputation.
+This is pretty impressive, given that she started playing properly when she was just 19 and retired 11 years later.
+In that short space of time, she cemented a historic reputation.

 - Dot Richardson – Richardson has won two gold medals in Olympic softball and started playing professionally when she was 13.

 - Rick Scherr – Scheer played for 25 years and hit 456 home runs in 1985 alone.

 - “Mighty” Mike Macenko – Macenko has hit almost 7000 home runs in his entire career – wow!

 Never let a scoring slump get you down.
 Be consistent and keep your confidence!
 Remain calm and ignore the past – only focus on the ball and the future.

 If you want to improve your slow-pitch softball hitting, follow our guide carefully!